 - The Vector Institute for artificial intelligence is a newly-formed research institute in Toronto, located in the MaRS Discovery District, supported with funding from the provincial and federal governments as well as Canadian industry.

 - The Institute’s mission is to be a world-leading center for machine learning research and applications.
 We aim to push research into new domains and scientific discoveries.
 We also want to foster new applications, successful start-ups, and scale-ups.
 A primary aim is to graduate more AI talent, in response to the demand from industry in Toronto, Ontario, and Canada in general.

 - The Institute is an independent non-profit entity, with Members and Affiliates from the University of Toronto and other Ontario universities.

-All application materials should be mailed to: firstname.lastname@example.org
+All application materials should be emailed to: firstname.lastname@example.org

-The Hiring Committee will review applications on an ongoing basis.
+The Hiring Committee reviews applications on an ongoing basis.